schaidlab/pgsc_calc_wdl/README.md

 ## Purpose: Calculate raw & ancestry-adjusted scores for PRIMED legacy project (PRSMix)

 WDL wrapper for calculating PGS and performing ancestry adjustment using Slurm on a high performance computing (HPC) environment.
 This repo builds off of [Stephanie Gogarten's calc_scores.wdl pipeline](https://github.com/UW-GAC/pgsc_calc_wdl/blob/main/README.md) which calculates scores without using Nextflow.
-All scripts were authored by Stephanie Gogarten unless otherwise notes.
+All scripts were authored by Stephanie Gogarten unless otherwise noted.

 # General steps to run on Slurm HPC